dime-worldbank/googletraffic/README.md

 Like `gt_make_raster()`, `get_vector_tiles` uses a latitude, longitude, and zoom level as input. `get_vector_tiles` does not have parameters to define the number of pixels the map covers.
 However, `get_vector_tiles` also accepts an `sf` polygon, where multiple queries are made to cover the bounding box of the polygon.

 The below example shows querying data for all of Manhattan.
-One key difference between using Mapbox and Google Maps is that `get_vector_tiles` requires 66 queries to cover Manhattan, while `gt_make_raster_from_polygon` requires 14 queries (or less if using a larger height and width).
+One key difference between using Mapbox and Google Maps is that `get_vector_tiles` requires 66 queries to cover Manhattan, while `gt_make_raster_from_polygon` requires 5 queries.

 ```r
 ## Grab shapefile of Manhattan